The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/basic-guide.md

 General guidance for Infuriate:

-1. Use during the opener
+1. Use during the opener.
-2. Use during Trick Attack
+2. Use during Trick Attack.
-3. Use before second charge accumulates
+3. Use before second charge accumulates.
-4. DO NOT use during Inner Release
+4. DO NOT use during Inner Release.
-5. DO NOT use before Inner Release, unless you can Inner Chaos/Chaotic Cyclone before Inner Release activation
+5. DO NOT use before Inner Release, unless you can Inner Chaos/Chaotic Cyclone before Inner Release activation.

 ## Utility